uarslan-git/its/api/info/data_collection.md

 ## Introduction

-Welcome to the prototype of the intelligent Tutoring System of the technical faculty!
+Welcome to the prototype of the intelligent Tutoring System of the Technical Faculty!
 This document provides information about how we collect, process, and use your pseudomized data.
 Apart from necessary data collection for our core app features, we collect data for the sole purpose of scientific research.
-We are dedicated to upholding privacy standards and complying with European data protection laws.
+We are dedicated to upholding privacy standards and complying with European Data Protection Laws.

 ## 1.Contact